rocksteadyrose/nyt-react/README.md

 * The app will query the New York Times API and up to 10 results will be displayed on the page.
 The results include the article title, a snippet from the article, the publishing date, and a link to read the article.

 * By pressing the SAVE button, the article is saved to the Mongo database.
-All saved articles can be accessed using the SAVED ARTICLES in the nav bar.
-The saved articles include the saved date, and can be deleted.
+All saved articles can be accessed using the SAVED ARTICLES link in the nav bar.
+The saved articles display the saved date and can be deleted.

 **Technologies Used:**
 * React